Construction of the Second Avenue Subway: Mid-2020s contracts and groundbreaking

+Work on the tunnels themselves could not begin until 2027, as new tunnel boring machines had to be imported from Germany.
+In contrast to the Phase 1 TBMs, the new TBMs would spray the tunnels' concrete lining while digging the tunnels.
+The MTA anticipated that constructing the tunnels would be difficult because of the high water table; this required a cement mix to be pumped into the dirt at 120th Street before the TBMs could start drilling.
+In June 2026, Skanska, Traylor and Walsh received a $1.02 billion contract for the 106th Street station shell, along with connections to the existing tunnels north and south of the station.
+A ceremonial groundbreaking took place on June 8, 2026; at the time, the stations were planned to be completed in 2032.
+New York's governor Kathy Hochul had pledged to appropriate funds to study the feasibility of leaving the TBMs in place after the Phase 2 tunnels were excavated, to allow for a potential extension under 125th Street.
+That September, the MTA began soliciting bids for the systems contract, the last of four to be awarded for Phase 2.

 Funding

 The project budget originally carried $1.5 billion, which would be used to start construction of the tunnels; the MTA reduced the amount of money allocated in the budget because it could not start construction in 2019.
 The reduction in funding was a result of uncertain timing, not money problems; the delay had upset politicians and residents of East Harlem.
 In December 2016, several elected officials for the area sought $6 billion of funding for Phase 2 of the line, including $2 billion from the federal government.
 These officials wished to secure funding from the presidential administration of Barack Obama before Obama's term ended on January 20, 2017, saying they wanted to avoid uncertainty from the first administration of Donald Trump and start construction on Phase 2 as soon as possible.
 The FTA granted this request in late December 2016; the approval called for the MTA to complete an environmental reevaluation by 2018, receive funding by 2020, and open Phase 2 between 2027 and 2029.
 On May 24, 2017, the MTA Board approved an amendment to the 2015–2019 Capital Program, increasing funding for Phase 2 to $1.735 billion.
 This would allow for a near-term 30 percent match per Full Funding Grant Agreement process.